 Place the browned meatballs on a large baking sheet lined with aluminum foil sprayed lightly with non-stick baking spray and bake at 350 for 20 minutes, or until meatballs are fully cooked.
 If you would like to make this dish ahead, simply place the cooled cookie sheet with the meatballs on it in your freezer and freeze.
 Once frozen, put the meatballs in a plastic freezer bag and freeze until you are ready to use them.

 Ok, here is the embarrassing part.
 I have purposely left out the glaze ingredients until now, because I was hoping to sneak them in.
-But, alas, you have to have them to complete this yummy recipe.
+But, alas, you have to have them to complete this yummy glazed turkey meatballs with grape jelly and chili sauce recipe.
 Don’t roll your eyes, just combine 1 12 ounce jar of grape jelly with 1 12 oz bottle of chili sauce and heat over medium heat in a large saucepan until the jelly melts.
 Add your meatballs and simmer for 10-20 minutes until your meatballs are fully heated.
 That’s it!
 I know it sounds weird and you are probably thinking I have lost my mind.
 But, try it.
 I promise you will love what this glaze does to the meatballs.
 It’s also an excellent glaze for the little cocktail sausages.